shoui520/shoui520.github.io/docs/monolingual.md

 **新明解国語辞典 第七版** - 7th edition of Shinmeikai.
 Very verbose and precise with their definitions, always uses easy language, written from the ground up, instead of being based on old Meiji era dictionaries like the rest.
 This is the smallest dictionary.

 **明鏡国語辞典** - 1st edition of Meikyou.
 Very concise and compact, has expressions, always uses easy language. #1 recommended for first time monolingual users.
 Best for definitions on Anki cards.
 Second smallest.
+However, the current version we have has 未収録語 but I have the source for the full version, will get it converted soon.

 **大辞林３** - 3rd edition of Daijirin.
 One of the bigger dictionaries, a great all rounder, has names such as place names, common names and famous people too.
 I would put this next to Daijisen.